 Christine earned her Bachelor of Arts degree from Wellesley College.

 Michele Davis joined the UCSF community relations team in 2012.
-Her area of responsibility includes UCSF project issues in the eastern side of town, specifically the UCSF Medical Center at Mission Bay as well as projects in Dogpatch.
+Her area of responsibility includes UCSF project issues in the eastern side of town, specifically projects in Dogpatch and Mission Bay.
 She works to ensure diverse public participation to cross-pollinate and spark insight and innovation in the planning and development of projects in the community.
 Her priority is to promote collaboration and capture different perspectives to achieve compatible goals.

 Michele comes to UCSF after a career with the San Francisco Redevelopment Agency, where her work focused on the establishment of the Bayview Hunters Point Redevelopment Project Survey Area as Assistant Project Manager and, in the Western Addition and other parts of the city, as a Housing Development Specialist.
 She is excited to bring this experience along with her undergraduate background in biology and Masters’ degrees in public health and city planning to the fold at UCSF.